karoly-hars/gpt2_episode_summary_generator/README.md

 ##### Running the Wikipedia spider
 The Wiki spider is slightly more complicated than the previous one.
-The user have to provide a starting page for the recursive search in Wikipedia, plus a string that will be used to filter out URLs (URL that do not contain the substring will not be skipped) and a list of keywords, that will be used to filter out more pages based on the title of the Wikipedia article.
+The user have to provide a starting page for the recursive search in Wikipedia, plus a string that will be used to filter out URLs (URLs that do not contain the substring will be skipped) and a list of keywords, that will be used to filter out more pages based on the title of the Wikipedia article.

 Examples: